tothlevente/notes/README.md

 # Notes 📝

-In this web application you can save, edit and delete notes.
+In this web application you can create, edit and delete notes.

-If you want you can encrypt your notes.
+If you want you can also encrypt your notes.

 ## Available scripts: